-I love to take photographs of gargoyles and grotesques, but do you know what the difference is between a gargoyle and a grotesque?
+I love taking photographs of gargoyles and grotesques, but do you know what the difference is between a gargoyle and a grotesque?

 What is a Grotesque?

-A grotesque does not serve the purpose of filtering water away from a building in order to prevent damage to the stonework.
-That is the function of a gargoyle.
-It is however hard to differentiate between some gargoyles and grotesques due to erosion over the centuries or upgrades to the building that no longer required guttering.
+Firstly, a grotesque does not serve the purpose of filtering water away from a building to prevent damage to the stonework.
+This is the function of a gargoyle!

-The word grotesque was commonly used in the 18th century.
-The term grotesque was coined in Italy in the late fifteenth century and can be traced back to the ancient Roman’s who painted the walls of their basements, known as grottoes.
+The word grotesque was commonly in use in the 18th century.
+Coined in Italy in the late fifteenth century we can trace it back to the ancient Roman’s who painted the walls of their basements, known as grottoes.
+Ref Wikipediahttps://en.wikipedia.org/wiki/Grotesque

 What is a Gargoyle?